pran-7-5/eco_style/README.md

 Microfiber bundle(reuse old fabric)
 Garbage bags(dont use these)

-should only be used to remove chemical exposure = Vim, Surf, Harpic, Lysol, Isopropyl alcohol
+should only be used to remove chemical exposure = Vim, Surf, Harpic, Lysol, acid, Isopropyl alcohol
 ```

 Cooking